How to Write a Song and Produce Music: A Step-by-Step Guide

 🤨 What is the difference between music production and songwriting?

-Songwriting is the process of writing music and song lyrics.
+Songwriting is the process of writing music and song lyrics, with understanding structure as a foundational element.
 Music has two main parts: melody and harmony.
 Melody is made up of notes, and harmony is composed of chords.
 After you create the music, you have to arrange it to sound good.

 On the other hand, producing music involves sampling, recording, arranging, mixing, and mastering.
 The process can be divided into two parts: pre-production and post-production.
 Pre-production is when you record a song that is already fully arranged.
 Post-production is when you mix all the different tracks and master the song.